eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 | :-------------------: | :------------------: | :---------------: | :--------: | :-----------------: | :-----------------: | :--------------------------: | :---------------------------: |
 | value type *compound* | item number (2 or 3) | value type *byte* | Lane Index | value type *double* | Duration in seconds | value type *byte* (optional) | bool for relative lane change |

+Please note:
+The duration for the lane change is the time the vehicle tries to perfom the lane change(s).
+If the duration is too small to perform all lane changes then the vehicle stops changing lanes after the duration.

+After the vehicle has sucessfully performed the lane change(s) the vehicle continues its journey normally.
+This means the vehicle will not stay on the lane for the whole duration if the vehicle decides to change back the lanes.

 ### slow down (0x14)

 |         byte          |        integer         |        byte         | double |        byte         |       double        |